-Lastly, our paper is related to the small but growing literature on aggregate supply chain shocks, e.g., Finck and Tillmann (2022); Kuehl et al. (2022); Burriel et al. (2023); Gordon and Clark (2023) and Bernanke and Blanchard (2023).
+Lastly, our paper is related to the small but growing literature on aggregate supply chain shocks, e.g., Finck and Tillmann (2022); Kuehl et al. (2022); Burriel et al. (2023); Gordon and Clark (2023); Bernanke and Blanchard (2023); Ascari et al. (2024); Bai et al. (2024) and Elsayed et al. (2023).
 The findings of this literature suggests that shocks to (global) supply chains lead to increases in consumer, producer and import prices.
 The focus of this study differs from the aforementioned series of papers.
 We do not study the effects of supply chain shocks, but instead focus on how the effects of US monetary policy shocks are influenced by the state of global supply chain disruptions.

 The paper proceeds as follow.
 Section 2 explains our methodology.
 Section 3 presents our main results.
 Section 4 discusses firm-level evidence.
 Section 5 extends our baseline analysis through the COVID-19 pandemic.
-Section 6 describes robustness checks.
-Section 7 discusses and concludes.
+Section 6 discusses and concludes.